PrinceLoren/Ruby/README.md

 # Ruby

-project uses `yarn` for package management, , `eslint`, `prettier`, `stylelint` for code styling and linting, `react emotion` for styling components, `next-i18next` for internationalization and `jest` for testing.
-There is also `storybook`.
+project uses `yarn` for package management, , `eslint`, `prettier`, `stylelint` for code styling and linting, `react emotion` for styling components, `next-i18next` for internationalization.
 To install run:

 ```
 yarn